TIGA Summary: the UK’s New Immigration System

 - chemical scientists (2111)

 - natural and social science professionals not elsewhere classified (2119)

 - sports players (3441)

 - sports coaches, instructors, or officials (3442)

 You also might not have to pay the charge if you’re sponsoring a worker who was assigned a certificate before 6 April 2017.
-Additionally, you will not need to pay the charge for any of the worker’s dependants, for example their partner or child.
+Additionally, you will not need to pay the charge for any of the worker’s dependents, for example, their partner or child.